 In addition, there may be more than one seller involved.
 For example, the business itself may be a separate corporation from the one that owns the real estate.
 Although the hotel business, the hotel building, the hotel accounts and the hotel furnishings and decor are all operating as a unit, the parties will have to determine exactly what will and will not change hands, and under what terms.

-Working with an attorney who is experienced in the purchase and sale of hotel businesses and properties can smooth the process, helping to ensure that all of the important details are addressed.
+Working with an attorney who is experienced in the purchase and sale of hotel businesses and properties can smooth the process, helping to ensure that all the important details are addressed.

 Issues to Consider in Hotel Acquisitions and Dispositions

-Not all of the many issues to be considered when entering into a hotel sale transaction are legal issues.
+Not all the many issues to be considered when entering into a hotel sale transaction are legal issues.
 However, there is often a heavy overlap among legal, financial and business considerations.
 Since it is difficult to fully separate these issues, it is to your advantage to work with an attorney who understands the business and financial considerations as well as the legal ones.

 Transfers in a Typical Hotel Purchase / Sale